Skip to main content

 HTTP/Flight API

-Cache-Control directives other than no-cache are not supported.
+Other Cache-Control directives are not supported.

 HTTP Example

-# Default behavior (use cache)
+# Default behavior (uses cache)

 curl -XPOST http://localhost:8090/v1/sql -d 'SELECT 1'